Rational maps from punctual Hilbert schemes of K3 surfaces: Remarks on rationally connected varieties

 \section{Remarks on rationally connected varieties}

-In this section, we first recall the definition of MRC-firations and introduce the main theorem of Graber-Harris-Starr in~\cite{GHS}.
-Then we will use them to prove the equivalence between Theorem~\ref{RCbase} and Theorem~\ref{uniruled}.
-In the end, we will explain the well-known fact that rational connectedness is an open property, which will be used in the last section.
+In this section, we first recall the definition of MRC-fibrations and introduce the main theorem of Graber-Harris-Starr in~\cite{GHS}.
+Then we will use them to give a reformulation of Theorem~\ref{RCbase}.

-Recall from~\cite{KMM} that for any variety $X$, there exists a rational map $\phi : X \dto B$ unique up to birational equivalence characterized by the following properties: \begin{enumerate}[(i)] \item general fibers of $\phi$ is rationally connected; \item for a general point $b\in B$, any rational curve passing through $X_b \colonec \phi^{-1}(b)$ is actually contained in $X_b$. \end{enumerate}
+Recall from~\cite{KMM} that for any variety $X$, there exists a rational map $\phi : X \dto B$ unique up to birational equivalence characterized by the following properties: \begin{enumerate}[(i)] \item a general fiber of $\phi$ is rationally connected; \item for a general point $b\in B$, any rational curve passing through $X_b \colonec \phi^{-1}(b)$ is actually contained in $X_b$. \end{enumerate}

 The map $\phi : X \dto B$ is called the \emph{maximal rationally connected} (or MRC for short) \emph{fibration of $X$}.
-The fundamental question whether the base $B$ of an MRC-fibration is uniruled remained open for a while~\cite[Conjecture IV.5.6]{Kollarrat}.
+The fundamental question whether the base $B$ of an MRC-fibration is not uniruled remained open for a while~\cite[Conjecture IV.5.6]{Kollarrat}.
 It was finally answered by T. Graber, J. Harris, and J. Starr as a direct corollary of their main theorem in their paper~\cite{GHS}:

-\begin{thm} [Graber-Harris-Starr] Let $g: X \to C$ be a proper morphism between complex varieties where $C$ is a smooth curve.
+\begin{thm}[Graber-Harris-Starr] Let $g: X \to C$ be a proper morphism between complex varieties where $C$ is a smooth curve.
 If the general fiber of $g$ is rationally connected, then $g$ has a section. \end{thm}

-\begin{rem} This theorem was latter generalized by Starr and de Jong to varieties defined over an arbitrary algebraically closed field: any proper morphism from a smooth variety to a smooth curve whose general fibers are smooth and separably rationally connected, has a section~\cite{deJongStarr}. \end{rem}
+\begin{rem} This theorem was later generalized by Starr and de Jong to varieties defined over an arbitrary algebraically closed field: any proper morphism from a smooth variety to a smooth curve whose general fibers are smooth and separably rationally connected has a section~\cite{deJongStarr}. \end{rem}

 In particular, Theorem~\ref{GHS} implies: